 T-shirts • The tournament will feature T-shirts that will be given to each player and head coach.
 Extra shirts, if available, will be sold at the Main Desk.

-Rosters • All players must be in the sixth grade or below and must be born on or after September 1st, 2004.
-If a player is found to be in a grade above the sixth grade or born before September 1st, 2004, then that team will be disqualified.
+Rosters • All players must be in the sixth grade or below and must be born on or after September 1st, 2005.
+If a player is found to be in a grade above the sixth grade or born before September 1st, 2005, then that team will be disqualified.
 Team rosters are frozen after the first game—no additions are allowed.
 Teams must have numbered uniforms.
 Players are required to bring a current year report card with them to prove their grade if questioned (if a report card cannot be shown, they cannot play until one is provided).
+If a player is home schooled, then a letter from the School District confirming grade level is sufficient).

 Game Schedules • Each team will play two full court games against teams in their pool.
 The two teams with the best records in each pool will automatically advance to the semifinals.
 The remaining teams will play in quarterfinal games with the winners advancing to the semifinals, and those winners will move on to the finals.
 Tiebreaker (if needed) in the pool play will be as follows: Win/loss, head to head record, then points given up.

-Game Time • In the round robin and quarterfinal games, each half will be 18 minutes running time.
+Game Time • In the round robin and quarterfinal games, each half will be 16 minutes running time.
 The clock will stop in the last minute of the first half and the last two minutes of the second half (if games are within 15 points).
 Overtime will be a two minute stop time period.
 If still tied, there will be a foul shot shoot-off.
-The semifinal and championship games will be 20 minute halves with running time.
-Overtimes in semifinal and championship games will be 2 minutes with stop time.
+The semifinal and championship games will be 18 minute halves with running time.
+Overtimes in championship games will be 2 minutes with stop time.

-Timeouts • Each team will receive 3 timeouts that will be 30 seconds long in pool play.
+Timeouts • Each team will receive 3 timeouts that will be 30 seconds long.
 1 timeout will be given for each overtime period.
 Timeouts do not carry over.
-In semis and championship games, each team will receive 2 timeouts that will be 30 seconds long and 1 timeout that will be 1 minute.
 Teams must use a 30 second timeout in the first half or lose it.
-In overtime periods, each team will receive one timeout.
-Timeouts do not carry over.

 Coaches • Each team is allowed to have one Head Coach and one Assistant Coach on the bench.
 The Assistant Coach must remain seated during live ball times.
 Assistant Coaches are not allowed to speak or comment to officials.
 A team may have one scorekeeper that must sit at the scoring table.
 Scorekeepers are not allowed to coach.
 Any violation of these rules will result in removal of a team’s assistant coach or scorekeeper.